-Weekend mornings we have certain breakfasts that we love, and Breakfast English Muffins with smoked tempeh are a favorite for us.
+Weekend mornings we have certain breakfasts that we love, and Breakfast English Muffins with smoked tempeh is a favorite vegan breakfast sandwich for us.

 No greasy, artery-clogging bacon and eggs here.
 Only healthy deliciousness.
 Move over fast food drive through, we’ve got plant-strong healthy breakfast muffins here!